-Ladybugs are members of the Coccinellidae family of beetles (Order Coleoptera).
-The Convergent Lady Beetle, Hippodamia convergens, is Ohio’s official state insect.
+Ladybugs are members of the Coccinellidae Family of beetles.
+The Convergent Lady Beetle is Ohio’s official state insect.
 It is also the most common ladybug.
 Ladybugs are a very popular insect in Ohio, especially with children.
-They were made the State of Ohio’s official state insect for its beautiful markings and for the fact that they feed on important agricultural pests.
+They were made the State of Ohio’s official state insect for its beautiful markings.

 Ladybirds or Ladybugs?

-We call them Ladybugs, even though they are not a True Bug (Order Hemiptera).
-We are the only country to call them ladybugs.
-Everywhere outside of the United States, ladybugs are called ladybirds, or lady beetles.
+We call them Ladybugs, even though they are not a true bug.
+We are the only country that calls them ladybugs.
+Everywhere else, they are properly called lady beetles.
+Another common name is ladybird.

 Ladybugs Inside Your Home

 Ladybugs can be fun to have around the garden.
-The multicolored Asian ladybird beetle, Harmonia axyridis, was introduced to the United States as a biological control against aphids and scale insects.
+The multicolored Asian ladybird beetle was introduced to the United States.
+Originally its purpose was as a biological control against aphids and scale insects.
 Thanks to this species, we not only do you get to enjoy ladybugs in our gardens, within your homes as well!

 Controlling Multicolored Asian Ladybird Beetles

 Alternatively, chemical controls can be used to control ladybugs as they congregate on the exterior of the structure.
-Apply pesticides according to Label directions.
 Most store bought pesticides are pyrethroids.
 Pyrethroids are repellent by nature, which will reduce the amount of ladybirds from entering the structure.
-Lakewood Exterminating uses control products that consist of essential oils.
+Also of benefit, is a properly timed application of essential oils.
 Most essential oils used in pest control are also repellents.
-They kill on contact and have a residual that lasts long enough to span the time period in which ladybugs enter the home.
+Not only do they kill on contact, they have a residual that lasts just long enough.

-Powder Traps are a good nontoxic option for ladybugs that accumulate around windows.
+Powder Traps are a nontoxic option for ladybugs around windows.
 These traps are structured with the insects’ natural habits in mind.
 Lures attract ladybugs into the traps.
-A powder within the trap acts in a similar way as quicksand.
-Insects drop through the powder, eliminating the ladybugs inside your living space through a mechanical control process.
+A powder within the trap acts like quicksand.
+Insects drop through the powder, and cannot get back out.